Search element - Quick search bar

 Washing dishes

-• Wash dirty dishes in either a dishwasher or with hot soapy water.
+• Wash dishes in a dishwasher or with hot soapy water.

 • Some families may prefer to use disposable dishes for a short time.